 ITU Junior World Triathlon Championships Grand Final

-After Rachmadi failed to qualify for YOG back in June after the race was changed to a duathlon because of risky water conditions.
+Rachmadi failed to qualify for YOG back in June when the race was changed to a duathlon because of risky water conditions.
 When he got news in August that his entry for the junior world championship was accepted, he couldn’t help but feel a renewed sense of excitement.

 “I feel honoured to be selected (for this prestigious race),” said Rachmadi, 16.